airbytehq/airbyte/docs/integrations/destinations/aws-datalake.md

 **Option 1: Creating a user**

 You will find the instructions to create a user [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
-Make sure to select "Programmatic access" so that you get secret access keys.
+Make sure to select "Programmatic Access" so that you get secret access keys.

 **Option 2: Creating a role**